artus/publock/README.md

 let secondMessage = p1.addNewMessage("MyPseudonym", "This is also a message.", "", secondKey);

-// This message will be added because the supplied key is correct let thirdMessage = p2.addNewMessage("MyPseudonym", This is a third message.", "", firstKey);
+// This message will be added because the supplied key is correct let thirdMessage = p2.addNewMessage("MyPseudonym", "This is a third message.", "", firstKey);
 ```